samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 With this `action` creator in place, the next thing you need to do is to wrap your `App` component into the `Provider` component that is available on `react-redux`.
 This provider is responsible for making your single source of truth (i.e., the `store`) to your React app.

-To use this provider, first you will create your app's `store` using the `initialState` defined in the `reducers.js` file.
+To use this provider, first, you will create your app's `store` using the `initialState` defined in the `reducers.js` file.
 Then, you will pass this `store` to your `App` with the help of `Provider`.
 To accomplish these tasks, you will have to open the `index.js` file and replace its contents with:

 ```js
 import React from 'react';